cseoighe/StopEvol/README.md

 Rscript sim_mgf1x4.rscript treefile parameterfile
 ```

-Where "paramterfile" is a text file containing the following 8 values on a single line: gene_name kappa omega pi_A pi_C pi_G pi_T (equilibrium frequencies) alignment_length_in_codons and "treefile.ph" should contain a phylogenetic tree with branch lengths (in units of substitutions per codon site).
+Where "paramterfile" is a text file containing the following 9 values on a single line: gene_name kappa omega phi pi_A pi_C pi_G pi_T (equilibrium frequencies) alignment_length_in_codons and "treefile.ph" should contain a phylogenetic tree with branch lengths (in units of substitutions per codon site).
 Using these inputs, a sequence alignment is simulated from a stop-extended codon model, based on the parameterization of Mus & Gaut (1994), with the F1X4 model of codon equilibrium frequencies.

 ### Output format